nanoporetech/tombo/docs/plotting.rst

 Plotting Commands
 *****************

-In order to enhance modified base detection and give users a better understanding of raw nanopore data, Tombo provides a number of plotting commands.
+In order to enhance modified base detection and give users a better grasp of raw nanopore data, Tombo provides a number of plotting commands.

 ------------------------
 Genome Anchored Plotting